sfillingham/sfillingham.github.io/index.md

+# Astrophysics Research

-## Research Interests
+## Interests
 galaxy evolution, quenching, star formation, environmental effects, large surveys, spectroscopy, galaxy formation, reionization

 Generally my research interests focus on galaxy evolution.
-More specifically I am interested how the environment surround a massive galaxy modifies the properties of the satellite galaxies orbiting within the hosts' dark matter halo.
+More specifically I am interested how the environment surrounding a massive galaxy modifies the properties of the satellite galaxies orbiting within the hosts' dark matter halo.

 To this end, I compare the properties of the observed satellites to various models built on top of the cosmological simulations.